 It’s only natural for freelance photographers who are trying to market their business to share information about themselves and their work with as many people as possible.
 This, of course, includes strangers.

 The internet provides countless legitimate business opportunities, but it’s important to be aware of the risks.
-Here are some precautions that can help photographers protect themselves against scams:
+Here are some precautions that can help protect yourself against photographer scams:

 - When considering assignments from people with whom you have never worked before, ask a lot of questions.
 Where is the shoot taking place?
 When?
 Who else is working on it?
 If you do not receive sufficient information, it should raise a flag.
 And if you do?
 Verify that information using Google and LinkedIn.

 - Be skeptical.
 If something looks weird, paste fragments into Google and see whether anyone else has received a similar message.
 Scammers are too busy to write unique letters to each individual they are attempting to scam.

 - Call the phone numbers they provide and try to talk to people.
 If the phone number doesn’t seem right, call the main phone number for that company and ask for that person.
 If they do not answer or insist on communicating via e-mail only, it definitely is a common warning sign of photographer scams.
 You can also vet names and numbers by visiting ICANN lookup.